snowy-the-arctic-fox/snowy-the-arctic-fox/README.md

 ### Gooday!
 My name is snowy-the-arctic-fox, or more commonly known as Snowy.
 I am a developer, artist, furry, and a CGI artist.

 I'm currently learning Python, APIs, and AI.
+I am rarely on VRChat, and if I am, I am most likely to be testing out a mod or tracking hardware I make (FloofVR)

 ### More information